 We caught up with Luke, a Computer Science student at the University of Cardiff who is currently doing a year in industry before returning to University to finish his degree.
 We asked him what it’s like to be a Computer Science student and his hopes for the future.

 Why did you choose to study computer science?

-Why did you pick Cardiff University to study your Computer Science degree?
+Why did you choose Cardiff University to study for your Computer Science degree?

 Why do you think there is a rise in students opting to study Computer Science?

 “Computers are everywhere, and I don’t just mean your laptop.
 Anything with any sort of display will be driven by a microcontroller chip (microwaves, calculators, the sign telling you which bus stop is next, etc.) and now even several things without.
 You can get lightbulbs that your Alexa or Google Home can turn on, and there’s an emerging field called the ‘Internet of Things’ (or IoT) which talks about how to create these systems.
 Everything digital around you will have been programmed by someone, and the more people using this technology means the more demand there is for developers.
 I don’t see it slowing down any time soon.”